Vancouver Internet

 • Check the exact civic address and unit number, not just the neighbourhood or postal code.

-• Ask what connection type reaches the home: fibre-to-the-home, building fibre, cable/HFC, DSL, fixed wireless, 5G home internet, or satellite.
+• Ask what connection type reaches the home: fibre to the home, building fibre, cable, DSL, fixed wireless, 5G home internet, or satellite.

-• For condos and apartments, ask your strata, landlord, or building manager if Novus, FibreStream/Beanfield, TELUS, or Rogers is already wired to the unit.
+• For condos and apartments, ask your strata, landlord, or building manager if Novus, FibreStream or Beanfield, TELUS, or Rogers is already wired to the unit.

 • For basement suites and laneway homes, confirm whether you can order a separate account or must share the main home connection.